kineticadb/charts/docs/Advanced/alternative_charts.md

   - navigation
   - toc
 ---
-# Using Alternative Helm Charts
+# :simple-helm: Using Alternative Helm Charts

 If requested by Kinetica Support you can search and use pre-release versions of the Kinetica Helm Charts.